Blockchain In Banking

 The current scenario in the banking industry is conservative and includes strict regulation.
 But thanks to the spreading of blockchain, increased generation and usage of cryptocurrencies, as well as growth of ICOs (Initial Coin Offering companies), the financial industry cannot deny the unexplored potential of blockchain technology.

-According to Param Vir Singh, a Carnegie Bosch associate professor of business technologies at Carnegie Mellon University, “I see banks adopting blockchain technology to improve efficiency, cost-effectiveness, and security throughout the entire spectrum of financial services.”
+According to Param Vir Singh, a Carnegie Bosch associate professor of business technologies at Carnegie Mellon University, “I see banks adopting blockchain technology to improve efficiency, cost-effectiveness, and security throughout the entire spectrum of financial services for accounting agencies.”

 Banks are already moving in that direction.
 As Mr. Singh observes “Some of them have already started forming consortiums where they are testing out use of blockchain for inter-bank transfers.
 I think the key applications would be in space of payments, fraud reduction, know your customer, and loan processing.
 Banks realize that there are tremendous incentives to streamline and automate their processes through smart contracts.”

 But there are other reasons why the banking sector is interested in adopting blockchain technology.
 A study held by Accenture, a strategic planning consultancy, revealed more than 50% of top banking executives forecasting blockchain as a key factor that will contribute towards increased profits and cost-cutting in the future.
 Accenture estimated that globally, the banking industry will save approximately $20 billion in the next 4 years, with the help of blockchain technology.